Title: Hanging by a Thread

 The Doctor nodded wordlessly.

-"Thank you," Harry said, then turned and walked out of the doors, refusing to look backwards until the TARDIS started back up again.
+"Thank you," Harry said, then turned and walked out of the doors, refusing to look back until the TARDIS started back up again.
 Then he turned to watch as the blue box slowly faded away, wind kicking up around him.
 "I'll never forget you," Harry whispered after the sound had died.

 Three years later, while out on a date with Ginny, Harry heard a sound he knew he'd never forget.
 "I'll be right back," he said to his girlfriend, then dropped her hand and hurried to follow the sound, dashing down dirty alleys and hoping he wouldn't be too late.